 Who is the Lord that We Should Obey Him?

 Pharaoh asks the question for the ages, “Who is the Lord, that I should obey him?”
-(Ex 5:2) Characteristic of the Lord, He does not respond directly, but the answer comes with the unfolding of the 10 plagues.
-Each plague is a response to Pharoah’s question; each is more severe than the previous one.
+[Ex 5:2] Characteristic of the Lord, He does not respond directly; the answer comes with the unfolding of the ten plagues.
+Each plague is a response to Pharaoh’s question.
+And each additional plague is more severe than the previous one.

-As the plagues unfold, the stakes get higher.
-The Lord has demonstrated himself to Pharoah through the first 9 plagues, yet Pharoah still refuses to believe the Lord should be obeyed.
+As the events unfolded, the stakes got higher.
+The Lord demonstrated himself to Pharaoh through the first nine plagues, yet Pharaoh refused to believe the Lord should be obeyed.

-After the thick darkness of the 9th plague, that affected the Egyptians but not the Israel camp, the Lord through Moses raises the stakes.
-He requires that Pharaoh himself provide animals for the sacrifice as well bringing their own; “You must also give us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
-Our cattle also must go with us; not a hoof shall be left behind …” (Ex 20:25-26).
+After the thick darkness of the ninth plague that affected the Egyptians but not the camp of Israel, the Lord, through Moses, raised the stakes.
+He required that Pharaoh himself provide animals for the Israelites’ sacrifices; “You must also let us have sacrifices and burnt offerings, that we may sacrifice to the Lord our God.
+Our livestock also must go with us; not a hoof shall be left behind.”
+[Ex 10:25-26]

-With more experience with the Lord, more was required of Pharoah.
-In fact, your life is a response to the question, “Who is the Lord that I should obey Him?”
-You can choose to keep our time, talent and treasure or spend it for Him.
+With each experience Pharaoh had with the Lord, more was required of him.
+Today, our lives are a response to the question, “Who is the Lord, that I should obey Him?”
+We can choose to spend our time, talent and treasure for ourselves or expend it for Him where it will last.

-As we have more experience with the Lord, more is required of us.
-Jesus teaches in Luke 12:48 “Everyone to whom much is given, of him will much be required …” We are called to respond in radical ways to the Lord’s work in our lives.
+As we have more experiences with the Lord, more will be required of us.
+Jesus teaches in Luke 12:48, “Everyone to whom much is given, of him will much be required …” We are called to respond in radical ways to the Lord’s work in our lives—offering ourselves as a living sacrifice.
+Only then will we sense His pleasure and joy evermore.
+Who is the Lord, that you should obey him?
 Start your response here.